Prawirdani/qparser/README.md

     // Do something with f.Filter and f.Pagination
 }
 ```
-Multiple values in the query string should be **separated by commas**.
-For example: `/menus?categories=desserts,beverages`.
-A complete query string based on the above example might look like this: `/menus?categories=desserts,beverages&available=true&page=1&limit=5`.
+There are three ways for the parser to handle multiple values query parameters:
+1. Comma-separated values: `/menus?categories=desserts,beverages,sides`
+2. Repeated Keys: `/menus?categories=desserts&categories=beverages&categories=sides`
+3. Combination of both: `/menus?categories=desserts,beverages&categories=sides`

-Simply ensure that the qp tags are defined appropriately in your nested struct fields to map these parameters correctly.
+Simply ensure that the qp tags are defined appropriately in your struct fields to map these parameters correctly.

 ### Parse from URL
 You can also parse query parameters from URL string by calling the `ParseURL` function.
 Here's an example: